SimoSultan/ca-assignments/t2a1/README.md

 ### **Confidentiality:**
 The underlying essence of confidentiality comes from the protection of information.
 Meaning, we need to be able to restrict access to only those who are allowed to see it.
-*E.g. (no prying eyes / hackers allowed here)*
+*E.g. Keeping hackers prying eyes off of other individual's information.*

 ### **Integrity:**
 The integrity of information is about ensuring that the information being accessed is of true intention.
 Meaning that information has not been altered in any way to mis-represent its contents.
-*E.g. This can be in the form of a hacker changing the contents of a file, or when there may be a power surge that accidentally deletes or corrupts a file/information.*
+*E.g. This can be in the form of a hacker changing the contents of a file, or when there may be a power surge that accidentally deletes or corrupts a file or information.*

 ### **Availability:**